 - Click Finish.

-Note: Certificate chain files can only contain keys 2048 bits in length.
+Note: Certificate chain files can contain keys up to 4096 bits in length.

 - To view the details of your custom URL configuration, go to Settings > Customization and scroll to the Custom URL Domain section.